 Brands within the consumer packaged goods (CPG) industry find it challenging to stand out from the shelves because of tight competition.
 However, the secret here is not to let your customer acquisition efforts go higher by focusing on the market that fits your product.

-Take a look at some of the successful healthy food and beverage brands like how Siete Family Foods, HelloFresh, Boreal Botanical, Lemonilo, and Siempre Soups and see how they did with their continuous process of attaining product-market fit for their new or existing product lines.
+Take a look at some of the successful better-for-you F&B CPG brands like how Siete Family Foods, HelloFresh, Boreal Botanical, Lemonilo, and Siempre Soups and see how they did with their continuous process of attaining product-market fit for their new or existing product lines.
 You will see how understanding and acknowledging your market can dictate the success of your business.

 Source: Austin Fit Magazine

 For context, Siete Family Foods, just like any other food and beverage brand, had limited product lines back then.
 The expansion was all in their heads and figured that they would need another product that could avoid any first-mover competitors doing the same idea that they had.
 Know what they focused on first?
 They planned out to get a commercial customer.
 They had them taste the product and took their feedback to improve and finalize it.
 Over time, the company grew.
 In 2015, another customer suggested to Whole Foods Market CEO John Mackey to consider carrying the product at his stores.
 They then expanded their product line successfully and gained a tribal market that loves the company to succeed.
 Talk about building brand love and scaling it, right?

 On the other hand, startups like this Bangkok Homemade Organic Juice business and Refolo which began without a concrete plan for building their product-market fit and with higher incurred expenses, failed from the get-go.